mmomtchev/Forez/README.md

 The relations very between Tzar Ivan Asen II and Pope Gregory IX during the buildup to the Barons Crusade are very complex and unstable.
 It shall only be noted that if Emperor Frederick II was Christianity worst heretic for the Pope, then Tzar Ivan Asen II was a close second.
 The Bulgarians had translated the Holy Bible, were preaching in Old Slavonic, and were using their newly created Cyrillic alphabet to write it down.
 They had incorporated many pagan traditions and beliefs into their new form of Christianity and were also the birthplace of Christinity's most dangerous heresy - Bogomilism.
 The Pope considered excommuncating him, but this act would have remained largely symbolical, since Ivan Asen II was not in a communion with the Pope.
 In theory, the head of Christian Orthodoxy was the Patriarch in Constantinople, however the Bulgarian Orthodox Church was autocephalic since 919.
 Thus, no one really was in position to excommunicate the Bulgarian Tzar.
 The very idea of a national autocephalic church was another very dangerous idea for the Pope.

 The shared conflict between the two monarchs with the Pope made them natural allies.
 This conflict was largely ideological - something very unusual for conflicts between Christians during this era - these tended to be mostly about titles, lands and inheritance.
 There were talks of an alliance between the two during the years preceding the crusade.
 But unlike Emperor Frederick II, Tzar Ivan Asen II was much more willing to make concessions and to mend his relations with the Pope - and allowing the crusader army safe passage was certainly part of this policy.

-## Identity of the knight who left on the Barons Crusade

-### Guy V (aka de la Mure's version)

-It is very difficult to imagine de la Mure, priest in the church of Montbrison, built by Guy IV, being mistaken on the identity of the knight who went on a crusade - between Guy IV and his son Guy V.

-Still, every other source is either influenced by him or states the contrary.

-There seems to be a particularly enduring confusion, starting with him, between Guy IV and Guy V.

-There are factual documents - from "Trésor des Chartes du Roi" - which dispute him claims of Guy IV dying right before the crusade.

-The fact that most crusader sources refer to Guy as a count of Forez and Nevers - or sometimes exclusively as count of Nevers - is particularly important as Guy V was never count of Nevers.

-De la Mure's work was written about 400 years after the events of the Barons Crusade.
-The main source of his work was the church and the administrative records - which are currently part of the French national archives and - certainly - orally transmitted tales.
-There were no written records about what happened in the East that were available to him.
-This can explain the fact that otherwise real events that happened during the Seventh Crusade are misattrbuted to the Barons Crusade.

-### Guy IV (most modern sources' version)

-If one eliminates de la Mure's account of the Barons Crusade - as well as all other sources influenced by him - than the result is unanimous without any conflicts.

 ## The village of Kondofrey